Ky13C/Financ.Al/README.md

-*Not financial advice, please perform your own Due Dilligence.
+*Not financial advice, please perform your own due dilligence.
 AI could hallucinate as project was bootstrapped in a day.
-Utilize with Caution*
+Utilize with soft caution!*